-The remaining three hours of advanced electrical engineering electives may be chosen from any of the above three areas, the telecommunications courses offered by the EE Department, or advanced (5000-level) CSE courses offered by the CSE Department.
+The remaining three hours of advanced electrical engineering electives may be chosen from any of the above three areas or advanced (5000-level) CSE courses offered by the CSE Department.

 Minor in Electrical Engineering

 For information on a minor in electrical engineering, the student should consult the department.
 A total of 18 TCH in electrical engineering courses is necessary to meet the following requirements: